Good Food Nation Proposals for Legislation

 Date: 28th February 2019

-Category: Civil Rights and Freedoms, General principles, Basic Health and Welfare
+Category: Civil Rights and Freedoms, General principles, Disability, Basic Health and Welfare

 Closing date: Friday, 29th March 2019.
 The Scottish Government is asking for views on their Good Food Nation public consultation.
 In 2014, Becoming a Good Food Nation, set a new vision for Scotland: that by 2025 Scotland will be “a Good Food Nation, where people from every walk of life take pride and pleasure in, and benefit from, the food they produce, buy, cook, serve, and eat each day.”
 This consultation is all about what laws we should have to achieve this.